 Assembling the Burn Barrel

 Place air holes in your metal drum for air to enter during the burning process.
 How you put holes in the drum is up to you.
 Some people use a drill, others use a handgun.

-- Drill 3 or 4 holes in the BOTTOM of the drum to allow any rainwater to run out
+- Drill four 1/2 inch holes in the BOTTOM of the drum to allow any rainwater to run out

-- Drill several holes in the sides of the drum (less than 20)
+- Drill approximately 20 holes in the sides of the drum, at varying heights

 Don’t drill too many or your barrel will rust out faster or fail in the event of an aerosol can exploding inside the drum.